usc-isi-i2/dsbox-ta2/README.md

 Current version for new api:
 1. Update d3m module to "master" branch version
 2. Update common-primitives to "master" branch version
-3. Update sklearn-wrap to "dev-dist" branch version
+3. Update sklearn-wrap to "dist" branch version
 4. Update dsbox-ta2 to "template-2018-june" branch version
 * You may need to run "pip install -e ." for each module after update